src-d/blog/content/post/codesent.md

 while the model is trained.
 Here is the intended way to train and use a typical neural network:

 1. Debug the model locally: make sure it converges and there are no implementation faults.
 We debug on [e-GPUs](https://egpu.io/) at source{d}.
-2. Train the model on as much data as you have on a GPU cluster
+2. Train the model on as much data as you have on a GPU cluster.
-3. Optionally apply a metaparameter optimization algorithm to reach the best metrics in (2)
+3. Optionally apply a metaparameter optimization algorithm to reach the best metrics in (2).
-4. Export the trained graph in "GraphDef" format (Protocol Buffers)
+4. Export the trained graph in "GraphDef" format (Protocol Buffers).
-5. Distribute it in an embedded or a pluggable fashion - that is, inside the application binary or separately
+5. Distribute it in an embedded or a pluggable fashion - that is, inside the application binary or separately.
-6. Apply it ("infer") with any programming language
+6. Apply it ("infer") with any programming language.

 In our case, I used Python API to Tensorflow on a dedicated machine with 4 GPUs running two experiments in parallel for training and Go API and plain CPU for inference.
 It is impossible to train Tensorflow